-This qualification is designed as a teacher training qualification to confirm occupational competence in teaching/training in a range of settings, including further, adult or community education and work-based learning.
+This qualification is designed as a teacher training qualification.
+It confirms occupational competence in teaching/training in a range of settings, including further, adult or community education and work-based learning.
+There is a strong focus on theoretical elements and practical teaching skills.